 Behind the Buffalo Bill Reservoir, there are many trails you can hike, and also if you have a truck, Jeep, or another capable vehicle, you can drive on these dirt trails which is quite fun!
 You can easily spend a couple days up there.
 Go camping, hiking, fishing, off-roading, see the dam, the old town and also can window shop in the small town that they built up.

-I definitely recommend checking out this place if you find yourself in the area.
-Thank you for reading!!!!
+I definitely recommend checking out this place if you find yourself in the area!!!